Case Studies:

 Main policy lessons

-CHOICE OF INTERMEDIARY: Since the real mandate of CONAFOR is commercial forestry projects some authors ( Alix-Garcia et al., 2005) have argued that this influenced the way the PSAH programme was implemented, particularly in terms of the distribution of contracts to forest-holders with commercially viable forest operations and to those with land in target areas of other CONAFOR programmes.
-This might contribute to explain the lack of environmental additionality of the programme (see environmental impacts above).
+CHOICE OF INTERMEDIARY: Since the real mandate of CONAFOR is commercial forestry projects, some authors (Alix-Garcia et al., 2005) have argued that this influenced the way the PSAH programme was implemented, particularly in terms of the distribution of contracts to forest-holders with commercially viable forest operations and to those with land in target areas of other CONAFOR programmes.
+This might help to explain the lack of environmental additionality of the programme (see Environmental impacts above).
 However, the same authors consider that CONAFOR’s experience and lobbying power was key in securing funding for the programme.
-Muñoz-Piña et al (2005) highlights the importance of the political support provided by CONAFOR's General Director “ first giving his agency’s full support to the development of the idea, and later providing the political backing it needed to pass through the Congress and the agricultural lobbying groups.”
+Muñoz-Piña et al. (2005) highlights the importance of the political support provided by CONAFOR's General Director “first giving his agency’s full support to the development of the idea, and later providing the political backing it needed to pass through the Congress and the agricultural lobbying groups.”

 ACCOUNTABILITY OF THE NATIONAL SCHEME AND POTENTIAL FOR LOCAL TAKE-OVER: Since users are not paying an extra fee to cover the PSAH investment, pressure for the programme to comply with its goals and be accountable for the investment might be too weak to justify the current budget allocation.